edv1n/gondi/README.md

 ## Rules

-### GONDI001 Do NOT initialize a struct direcrly if there is a Constructor
+### GONDI001 Initialize a struct via the constructor if there is one

-Triggering example:
+Failing example:

 ```go
 package handler